c3lang/c3docs-old/docs/examples.md

             break;
     }

-    // Using "next" will fallthrough to the next case statement,
+    // Using "nextcase" will fallthrough to the next case statement,
     // and each case statement starts its own scope. switch (h)
     {
         case LOW:
             int a = 1;
             printf("A\n");
-            next;
+            nextcase;
         case MEDIUM,
             int a = 2;
             printf("B\n");
-            next;
+            nextcase;
         case HIGH,
             // a is not defined here
             printf("C\n");